inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 They used cops.
 They used search and seizure.
 They used fallaron.
 They used betterment incentives.
 They used finger prints.
 They used the bertillion system.
 They used cunning.
 They used guile.
 They used treachery.
 They used Raoul-Mitgong but he wasn't much help.
-They used applied physics.
+They used app physics.
 They used techniques of criminology.
 And what the hell, they caught him.
 		-- Harlan Ellison, "Repent, Harlequin, said the Tick-Tock Man" America's best buy for a quarter is a telephone call to the right person.